Summary

 When do I need to disclose?

 You will need to disclose unspent convictions when you take out the policy (but only if you’re asked).
-You do not have to disclose any convictions you get during a policy until renewal, unless there is an explicit condition in your policy.

 During 2015, many insurers, brokers and price comparison websites rolled out MyLicence, a database which provides immediate access to information about a person’s driving records.
 For further information see here.